-As of October 2019, Visa has expanded its scrutiny of issuing banks and their fraud rates.
-That means they’ll be taking a closer look at how many incidents of fraud and fraud-related chargebacks are coming from specific issuing banks, and enrolling banks that exceed their fraud threshold in the Visa Issuer Monitoring Program (VIMP) until they are able to reduce the number of fraudulent charges they’re authorizing.
+In 2019, Visa expanded its scrutiny of issuing banks and their fraud rates.
+That means they’re be taking a closer look at how many incidents of fraud and fraud-related chargebacks are coming from specific issuing banks.
+Banks that exceed certain fraud thresholds are enrolled in the Visa Issuer Monitoring Program (VIMP) until they can reduce the number of fraudulent charges they’re authorizing.

-This program is unlikely to impact merchants directly, but since issuers touch every transaction you process and are directly involved in initiating and adjudicating chargebacks, it’s worth taking the time to understand how this program works, what it is designed to achieve, and how it may affect the behavior of issuing banks going forward.
+This program is unlikely to impact merchants directly, but since issuers touch every transaction they process and are directly involved in initiating and adjudicating chargebacks, it’s worth taking the time to understand how this program works, what it is designed to achieve, and how it may affect the behavior of issuing banks.

 What Is the Visa Issuer Monitoring Program (VIMP)?

-The VIMP has its origins in the Cross-Border Fraud Issuer Monitoring program it has already been running in the European market.
-VIMP will expand upon and replace this preexisting program, updating the protocols and making them applicable to issuing banks worldwide.
+The VIMP has its origins in the Cross-Border Fraud Issuer Monitoring program that previously existed in the European market.
+The VIMP expanded upon and replaced this program, updating its protocols and making them applicable to issuing banks worldwide.

-In specific terms, Visa is looking for problematic issuers to make better approval decisions, utilize fraud prevention tools, and verify transactions with 3-D Secure technology.
+In specific terms, issuers with high rates of fraud will be expected to make better approval decisions, utilize effective fraud prevention tools, and verify transactions with 3-D Secure technology.

-What are the Consequences of Non-Compliance with VIMP?
+What Are the Consequences of Enrollment in the VIMP?

 After an issuer’s time in the VIMP exceeds three months, Visa starts monitoring their card-not-present transaction activity more closely.
 If suspicious transactions are detected, Visa may step in and require the issuer to take steps to investigate and address them.

-At this point, the issuer will also be required to submit to Visa an action plan for reducing their fraud levels.
-At twelve months, written performance assessments will be required, and issuers whose fraud rates are still excessive will be subject to additional penalties and remediation measures to be determined by Visa, which may include freezing the bank’s ability to issue new Visa payment cards.
+At this point, the issuer is also be required to submit to Visa an action plan for reducing their fraud levels.
+At twelve months, written performance assessments are required, and issuers whose fraud rates are still excessive are subject to additional penalties and remediation measures to be determined by Visa, which may include freezing the bank’s ability to issue new Visa payment cards.

 If a bank that has been enrolled in the VIMP fails to comply with Visa’s requirements during this time period, they can get slapped with non-compliance fines that can run as high as $100,000.